mrankine/duotrigordle-tools/README.md

 - `./report-solvable PITON` prints the 43 solvable boards.
 For example, if the game responds to `PITON` with Green Yellow Black Green Black, the solution must be `PRIOR`.
 - `./possible-words -s PITON BGBGB` reports that there are four possible solutions if the response to `PITON` is Black Green Black Green Black.
 They are `RIGOR`, `VIGOR`, `VISOR`, and `WIDOW`.

+_Number of solvable boards_ is only one metric of guess quality.
+More sophisticated approaches are possible.
+See, for example, [There's A New Best Starter For Perfect Duotrigordle](https://www.youtube.com/watch?v=Hk5BNh1DtTU) (24 May 2022, uses old word lists).

 ## Build and run

 Requires [Go](https://go.dev/doc/install), and a terminal with ANSI colour support.